coucode/intent/README.md

 # Welcome to Intent!

-Intent is a web application inspired by Branscape, but with a twist.
+Intent is a web application inspired by Brainscape, but with a twist.
 The intent of Intent is to allow learners to effectively learn steps in a sequence, procedure, or task.

 * [Click here to view Intent](https://intent-co.herokuapp.com/)